-Infectious mononucleosis, often called “mono,” refers to a group of symptoms usually caused by the Epstein-Barr virus (EBV).
+Infectious mononucleosis, or mono, refers to a group of symptoms usually caused by the Epstein-Barr virus (EBV).
 It typically occurs in teenagers, but you can get it at any age.
-The virus is spread through saliva, which is why some people call it the “kissing disease.”
+The virus is spread through saliva, which is why some people call it “the kissing disease.”

 People with mono often have a high fever, swollen lymph glands, and a sore throat.
-Fortunately, most cases of mono are mild and resolve easily with minimal treatment.
+Most cases of mono are mild and resolve easily with minimal treatment.
 The infection is typically not serious and usually goes away on its own in one to two months.

-The incubation period of the virus (the time between when you contract the infection and when you start to have symptoms) is four to six weeks.
+The incubation period of the virus is the time between when you contract the infection and when you start to have symptoms.
+It lasts four to six weeks.
 The signs and symptoms of mono typically last for one to two months.

 - swollen lymph glands in the neck and armpits